top of page

 Kostyantyn Bobryk, Defender of Mariupol

 Kostyantyn Bobryk was born in Luhansk and lived there until 2014.
-In his civil life he worked as a train driver.
-He worked at Ukrzaliznytsyya (Ukrainian Railways) for more than 30 years.
-He had a big family (four children - one girl and three boys).
-At the beginning of this war in 2014, when the Russian aggressors started to occupy Luhansk, Kostyantyn sent his wife and the children to Mariupol in July of that year.
-That was because they had relatives living there.
-But Kostyantyn himself stayed as he continued to work bringing trains with coal to Ukraine and the empty wagons back.
-In fact, Kostyantyn stayed and worked there until December 2014.
+In his civil life he worked as a train driver and was employed by Ukrzaliznytsya (Ukrainian Railways) for more than 30 years.
+He had a large family – four children, one girl and three boys.
+At the beginning of the present war in 2014, when the Russian aggressors started to occupy Luhansk, Kostyantyn sent his wife and the children to Mariupol in July of that year because they had relatives living there.
+Kostyantyn himself stayed in Luhansk to continue his work bringing trains with coal to Ukraine and the empty wagons back.
+He stayed and worked there until December 2014.

-One day as he came back home from work his neighbours told him that he had had visitors from the new administration and they had been looking for him.
-It was all because he had tried to explain to his neighbours and some other people in the street that it was all wrong and it was illegal and that Russians were occupiers.
-So perhaps someone reported him to the Russians.
-In fact, when the occupation started society was divided.
-There was a divided attitude to the Russian invasion in Luhansk.
+One day as he came back home from work his neighbours told him that visitors from the new administration were looking for him.
+It was all because he had tried to explain to his neighbours and to some other people in the street that what was going on was all wrong.
+It was illegal and the Russians were occupiers.
+Perhaps someone had reported him to the Russians.
+In fact, when the occupation started society was divided and there were different attitudes to the Russian invasion in Luhansk.
 Those who supported Ukraine and considered Russia’s actions to be the actions of an aggressor would come out with slogans such as “Russia is the aggressor country”, trying to explain to those who welcomed Russia that it was wrong to cross the border of a neighbouring country and occupy it under any pretext.
 Unfortunately, there were people whom Kostyantyn knew very well, such as his children’s godparents, who said that it did not matter who was ruling there, or who would be living next to them or what kind of money they would get, roubles or hryvnas, it did not matter to them.
 And as a result, there were lots of people with whom Kostyantyn and his family stopped any communication.
 It was very painful and disappointing that Ukraine gave those people everything but they did a terrible thing to their motherland Ukraine.
 It still hurts to think about it.
 And it still hurts to realise that people could do such things.

-Kostyantyn understood what it meant to be looked for by the Russian administration, so he hired a car and went to Mariupol to join his family.
-When he arrived in Mariupol, he went to the recruitment office to join the army but they replied that Kostyantyn was a freight train driver and told him to go and work according to his qualification.
+Kostyantyn understood to be looked for by the Russian administration meant, so he hired a car and went to Mariupol to join his family.
+When he arrived there, he went to the recruitment office to join the army but they told him that since he was a freight train driver he should go and work according to his qualification.
 Ukraine needed workers.
 Mariupol was a nice city and Kostyantyn and his family enjoyed living there until 2022.
-Mariupol was blooming like a flower.
-When they used to come to Mariupol from Luhansk for the vacation, it struck them as a working city, a bit of a grey city.
-But after the occupation of Luhansk in 2014 Mariupol became a city of regional importance and money was invested into it.
-Small wonder it became very beautiful.
-It was a very clean city.
-A lot of newly built residential areas appeared there.
-Mariupol was no longer a grey city.
-It became a multi-coloured city.
+He told the interviewer that the city was blooming like a flower.
+When they lived in Luhansk and visited Mariupol for a holiday, it struck them as a working city and a bit grey.
+But after the occupation of Luhansk in 2014 Mariupol had become a city of regional importance and money was invested into it.
+So it became very beautiful.
+It was very clean and a lot of newly built residential areas appeared there.
+Mariupol was no longer a grey city but had become a multi-coloured city.
 And the majority of people in Mariupol supported Ukraine.

 Kostyantyn retired in 2017.
-When he spoke to his wife he would tell her that as he didn’t join the army in 2014, he would certainly join up despite of his age if Russia started a real war.
-And as Russia started its full-scale war on 22nd of February 2022, Kostyantyn was sixty and a half years old.
-On 24th of February Kostyantyn went to the recruitment office.
+He had previously told his wife that as he didn’t join the army in 2014, he would certainly join up despite of his age if Russia started a real war.
+When Russia started its full-scale war on 22nd of February 2022, Kostyantyn was sixty years old.
+On 24th of February he went to the recruitment office.

-It happened that Kostyantyn’s wife was at work and Kostyantyn was at home on 24th when his wife called him and asked if he had switched on the TV.
-But Kostyantyn said that he didn’t need a TV to understand what was happening as they could already hear the shelling and bombardment.
-And when he switched on the TV, there was the full-scale war against Ukraine.
+On 24th Kostyantyn’s wife was at work and he was at home when his wife called him and asked if he had switched on the TV.
+Kostyantyn said that he didn’t need a TV to understand what was happening as they could already hear the shelling and bombardment.
+And when he did switch on the TV he could see there was full-scale war against Ukraine.
 His wife told him that she would come home as they had been released from work and Kostyantyn said that he was packing his duffel bag to go to the recruitment office.
-When Kostyantyn was leaving the house, he hugged his wife and she said “Don’t even think of not coming home!
-Just you try!”
+When he left the house, he hugged his wife and she said “Don’t even think of not coming home!
+Just you try!”.
 They laughed and then she added: “I will be waiting for you in Mariupol.
-But if we somehow lose each other then we ‘ll meet in the fine city of Ivano-Frankivsk.”
+But if we somehow lose each other then we’ll meet in the fine city of Ivano-Frankivsk.”

-Thus Kostyantyn joined the 109th Brigade of the territorial defence detachment of the city of Mariupol.
-In this way Kostyantyn was defending Mariupol from the enemy starting from 25th of February 2022.
-There were Russian air raids and explosions in the city and their detachment moved to the Azovstal steel works.
-On 28th of February they were directed to “Azov” to help them.
-Kostyantyn was a sergeant and a unit commander in the 109th brigade.
+That was how Kostyantyn joined the 109th Brigade of the city of Mariupol’s territorial defence detachment and so he was defending Mariupol from the enemy starting from 25th of February 2022.
+There were Russian air raids and explosions in the city and his detachment moved to the Azovstal steel works.
+On 28th of February they were sent to help the Azov regiment.
+Kostyantyn was a sergeant and a unit commander in the 109th Brigade.
 At that time all the commanders were from “Azov” and those who joined them were artillery.
-Kostyantyn was an assistant grenadier, then an assistant machine gunner and just a rifleman.
-In a word, Kostyantyn mastered different military skills during those 86 days when Mariupol defended itself.
-They were defending Mariupol on the left bank.
-The commanders were always telling them that help was on its way.
-And indeed help was coming, but it was so little.
+Kostyantyn was an assistant grenadier, then an assistant machine gunner and a rifleman.
+So he mastered different military skills during those 86 days when Mariupol defended itself.
+They were defending the city on the left bank.
+The commanders were always telling them that help was on its way, and indeed help was coming, but it was so little.
 Perhaps because the Russians directed a lot of force onto Mariupol.
-Starting from the second week, Mariupol was already under siege.
-At that point the defenders understood that they would have to count only on themselves.
-They would have to fight themselves.
-Help could not reach them.
-The martial spirit of the fighters was great.
-They would laugh, joke, tell tales.
+Starting from the second week, the city was already under siege.
+At that point the defenders understood that they could only count on themselves.
+They would have to fight alone and help could not reach them.
+The fighters had a good martial spirit: they would laugh, joke, tell stories.
 In the evenings they would get together to drink coffee.
 Kostyantyn’s heart ached from the thought that the majority of the fighters were young men.
 They were mostly under 30.
-In “Azov” there were those who were 22, 21, 27.
+In “Azov” there were some who were 22, 21, 27.
 Many of them were killed but no one cried, no one whimpered or complained.
 They were taught how to fight.

 Mariupol was ruined.
 The Russians burned the whole city.
-When the Russians attacked Ukraine they believed that they would be met with flowers.
+When they attacked Ukraine they had believed that they would be met with flowers.
 Perhaps they were told that people looked forward to their arrival because the people of Mariupol spoke Russian and watched Russian TV.
-One day the reconnaissance soldiers came and said: “We saw Russians taking toilet seats and carrying them away.”
-We also heard Russians speaking over the radio saying: “Why do they have such nice roads?
+One day the reconnaissance soldiers came and said, “We saw Russians taking toilet seats and carrying them away.”.
+And they also heard Russians speaking over the radio saying: “Why do they have such nice roads?
 We don’t have such roads.”
 At the beginning the Russians used to shout: “We don’t fight with civilians.
-We are fighting with “Azov”.
+We are fighting with “Azov”.”
 “Azov” was like a bone stuck in their throat.
 They wanted to destroy everything, to destroy the whole of Ukraine.
-The Russians saw that Ukrainians were had a good life and were living in peace and comfort.
-The Russians were jealous of that.
+The Russians saw that Ukrainians had a good life and were living in peace and comfort.
+They were jealous of that.

 There were lots of children in Mariupol.
 When the defenders entered the basements of the houses they saw so many children there.
-The kids were scared So if the defenders could find a candy or chocolate they would give them to the children.
+The kids were scared, s0 if the defenders could find a sweet or some chocolate they would give it to the children.
 The children would hug their defenders and kiss them and draw doves and flags to give them to the defenders.
 These were patriotic drawings.
-Once a girl aged six or eight hugged Kostyantyn and said: “Granddad, I am frightened.”
+Once a girl aged six or eight hugged Kostyantyn and said, “Granddad, I am frightened.”
 She had a brother 14 years old.
-So Kostyantyn told her: “Look, your brother is so strong.
+So Kostyantyn said to her, “Look, your brother is so strong.
 Look, he is not crying.
-Take his hand.
-Hold it tight.
+Take his hand and hold it tight.
 Don’t lose each other.
 Stay together then you won’t be frightened.
 Your brother will defend you.”
 The boy smiled at Kostyantyn and said: “Yes, Granddad, I will defend her.”

 Kostyantyn got first aid in a hospital at the Azovstal plant.
 At that time there was very little food and medication left.
-The Azovstal doctors seemed to have their talent from God Himself.
-They saved several wounded defenders without medication.
+The Azovstal doctors seemed to have their talent from God Himself because they saved several wounded defenders without medication.
 Without their help many of the wounded would not have survived.

 There were several hospitals at the Azovstal.
-Kostyantyn got to the central one.
+Kostyantyn got into to the central one.
 At that time there were 350 severely wounded defenders there.
-The men with light wounds were staying on the front line fighting.
+The men with less serious wounds stayed on the front line fighting.
 On 28th of April there was the worst shelling of all.
 The Russians destroyed the surgery, canteen, and the main entrance of the Central Hospital.
 After that it was in ruins with practically no food or medication.
 No painkillers at all!
 The surgeons had to operate without painkillers!

 There was no phone connection and no internet.
 The defenders did not know where their loved ones were and whether they were alive or not.
 The worst thing was to be kept in the dark.